 My diagnosis: Microinvasive ductal carcinoma, nuclear grade 2, moderately differentiated, 1mm in greatest dimension, Stage 1.

-My prognosis: Unilateral (total) mastectomy, bilateral reconstruction with hormone therapy.
+My prognosis: Unilateral (total) mastectomy, bilateral reconstruction with anti-hormone therapy.

 A memoir after a TOTAL mastectomy – all the intense emotions of coping, family support, how it impacted me to regain my rugged outdoors lifestyle surviving breast cancer.
 This has raw selfies, walking through as I recovered through six reconstructive surgeries, including medical and music videos reflecting breast cancer’s pain.
 Entails three years of breast RECON, nightmares on medications, physiological monsters, marriage and medical processes and death, in Missouri-mom language.
 Through a retired Hallmarker’s eyes for everyday women, NOT as a doctor.
-This is the real nuts and bolts of my Clinical depression, recovery/treatment, spiritual healing, my humor and doggies, selfies and diaries of my progress.
+This is my Clinical depression, opiate addiction, cancer recovery/treatment, spiritual healing, my dry humor and doggies, selfies and diaries of my progress.

 Words have always been the way I made sense of my life.
 An abnormal mammogram, mastectomy and reconstruction from October 2013 till now led to sharing my hell with words as the only way to make sense of my breast cancer.
 Herein exposes my marriage, religion, family discord, nightmares, death, sex, love, and some not-so-politically-correct opinions.
 There IS the 1st Amendment at work here as well, all those opinions borne out of deep convictions, reference not to an elephant or donkey, but at times a bit sarcastic as an ass or two.